zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/GridActionCommandFactory.md

 ---

 # Kendo.Mvc.UI.Fluent.GridActionCommandFactory
-Creates command for the !:Grid{T}.
+Creates command for the 1.